 Children’s handwashing hygiene

-Stay safe with these handwashing tips.
+Stay safe with these handwashing tips

 Proper handwashing technique is vital in childcare centres, from teaching children the appropriate technique to ensuring educators also abide by high standards of hygiene.

-In light of the current coronavirus pandemic, having the right handwash procedure is now more important than ever before.
+In light of the current coronavirus pandemic, having the right handwashing procedure is now more important than ever before.
 Here’s how to encourage the right handwashing technique in children, as well as maintain the hygiene standards of staff.

 Washing your hands with warm water and soap kills viruses that may be living on your hands and could be introduced into the body via your mouth, nose or eyes when you next touch your face.
 Here are 5 steps to hand hygiene that should be followed: